-COP26: How is Scotland tackling climate change?
+COP27: Is Scotland still leading the way on climate change?

 The Scottish government has said it wants to have "phased out" the need for new petrol and diesel cars by 2030 - and hopes to reduce the use of cars generally, with the number of kilometres driven to be reduced by 20%.

-The number of new electric and hybrid cars registered in the UK rose by nearly 40% in a year and the availability of publicly-available charge points in Scotland is now at 1,800 and increasing.
+The number of new electric and hybrid cars registered in the UK is soaring and the availability of publicly available charge points in Scotland is now at 2,200 and increasing.

-Low emission zones that will see polluting vehicles banned from entering city and town centres (and receive a penalty notice if they don't comply) are planned for Aberdeen, Edinburgh and Dundee, with all local authorities now consulting on introducing them.
+Low emission zones that will see polluting vehicles banned from entering city and town centres are now formally in place in Edinburgh, Glasgow, Aberdeen and Dundee in a bid to improve air quality.

-So far only Glasgow has introduced measures, which only apply to 60% of buses that enter the zone.
+The rules are not yet being enforced but when they are motorists could face a £60 fine.

-The Covid pandemic has had a major impact on travel.
-While restrictions have been eased in recent months, people are still being told to work from home where possible.
+The Covid pandemic had a major impact on travel patterns with public transport journeys falling by 70% in 2020/21 compared with the previous year, according to latest Transport Scotland data.

 Heating homes